-to long-term expatriates, depending on their ties to the United States.
+to domestic taxpayers.262 Yet most commentators simply assume that the jurisdictional nexus has been satisfied and the inclusion justified.263 While short-term expatriates clearly should be considered members of U.S. society for purposes of this analysis, the argument will generally be much weaker with reference to long-term expatriates, depending on their ties to the United States.
 The argument for comparison falls apart completely in connection with accidental, nominal, and unaware citizens, whose connection to the United States is typically minimal to nonexistent.

-Political Allegiance
+C. Political Allegiance